davegutz/myPyScreencast/doc/FAQ_windows.md

 ## Shortcut:  how do I make one?
 Browse to the folder with GUI_screencast.py in it.  right-click on GUI_screencast.py, select Other, click Create Shortcut.
 Move the resulting file to your desktop or wherever you want it.
+If  you want to run it with the venv, right click on the shortcut, go to properties, opens with  - change - more apps - scroll to bottom - browse to the _venv/Scripts/python_.
+Don't change any other options.
+A regular shell window will open for you to monitor running.

 ## My python installation is not found